 - Counsellors debrief all Suicide risk assessments with a Sturgeon Public counsellor colleague, MHW Coordinator or Sturgeon Public Social Worker. - Crisis support team available for schools.

-Public School Communities are safe, caring, respectful and inclusive Schools provide diverse programming to ensure the success of all students in an inclusive learning environment.
+Public School Communities are safe, caring, respectful and inclusive an inclusive learning environment.
+Support for GOALS programming in Namao, SCHS and Redwater

+Schools provide diverse programming to ensure the success of all students in